What Counts As A Dental Emergency? A Complete Guide for Oakville Patients

 In some cases, additional treatments may be required before placing the dental crown.
 These can include:

-• Dental X-rays to assess the condition of the tooth.
+• Dental X-rays are used to assess the condition of the tooth.

 • Root canal therapy if the tooth is infected or severely damaged.